yosoyvilla/docker-k8s-wordpress/Readme.md

 docker-compose down
 ```

-To bring down all
+To bring down all (removing conatainers, data, networks)

 ```bash
 docker-compose down --volumes
 ```
-So, to explain it, we connect to the wordpress instance by [http://127.0.0.1:8000/](http://127.0.0.1:8000/), as we see on the compose file, we are connecting our 8000 port to the 80 port that's inside the container.
+So, to explain it, we connect to the WordPress instance by [http://127.0.0.1:8000/](http://127.0.0.1:8000/), as we see on the compose file, we are connecting our 8000 port to the 80 port that's inside the container.

 ```yml
      ports:
        - "8000:80"
 ```
-we are creating the environment variables that the wordpress image needs, and saying to docker that wordpress depend on the mysql image creation.
+We are creating the environment variables that the WordPress image needs, and saying to docker that WordPress depends on the MySQL image creation.

-On the mysql side, we are doing something similar (talking about the ports and env vars), but in this case we are preserving our data in a local volume
+On the MySQL side, we are doing something similar (talking about the ports and env vars), but in this case, we are preserving our data in a local volume

 ```yml
      environment: